nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to list persons.
 2. ConnectUS shows a list of persons.
 3. User requests to edit a specific person's information from the list by giving the type of information to be updated, and the updated information.
-4. ConnectUS edits the person's information.
+4. ConnectUS edits the person's information.<br>
    Use case ends.

 **Extensions**

 - 2a.
-The list is empty.
+The list is empty.<br>

-  Use case ends
+  Use case ends.

 - 3a.
 The given index is invalid.
   - 3a1.
-ConnectUS shows an error message.
+ConnectUS shows an error message.<br>
     Use case resumes at step 2.

 - 3b.
 There is an error in the given information.
   - 3b1.
-ConnectUS shows an error message.
+ConnectUS shows an error message.<br>
     Use case resumes at step 2.

 <div style="page-break-after: always"></div>